Form 8027: Your Complete Guide to Reporting Tip Income

 Form 8027

-If you own a bar, restaurant, or other food or beverage business, tips are likely a part of doing business.
+If you own a bar, restaurant, or other food or beverage establishment, tips are likely a part of doing business.
 Bar and restaurant owners usually pay tipped employees a base hourly wage and tips make up the remainder of their compensation.

 Reporting employees’ wages and withholding on their W-2s is complicated enough, but figuring out how to report tip income can be especially confusing if you’re new to the industry.